pasturm/TofDaqR/README.md

 # TofDaqR
-R Interface to TOFWERK TofDaq API.
+R Interface to the TOFWERK TofDaq API.

 The TofDaqR package provides a R interface to the TOFWERK TofDaq API (TofDaqDll, TwH5Dll, TwToolDll for Windows, and libtwh5, libtwtool for macOS and Linux).